-Please note that by deleting our cookies or disabling future cookies you may not be able to access certain areas or features of our site
+Please note that by deleting our cookies or disabling future cookies it may result in you not being able to access certain areas or features of our site.

-- a.
-First Party Cookies – The domain specified in the cookie relates to the cookie’s owner (the “party”), who has set the cookie.
-PIRB.co.za cookies will have the PIRB.co.za domain specified in a cookie.
+The domain specified in the cookie relates to the cookie’s owner (the “party”), who has set the cookie.
+Www.pirb.co.za cookies will have the www.articulate-it.co.za domain specified in a cookie.
 These are first-party cookies.

-- c.
-Third-party cookies and microsites – Cookies can be used to track internet activity after the user has left a website.
+Cookies can be used to track internet activity after the user has left a website.
 These are normally facilitated by organisations external to the website being visited and are generally known as ‘third-party’ cookies.
 They usually have a long lifetime with several months being quite common.
 They are ‘harvested’ and ‘refreshed’ whenever the user visits a page where the same or a similar cookie is being used.
-PIRB.co.za sets several cookies.
-These are used to analyse visitors' browsing of PIRB.co.za for future improvements and to provide certain useful functions such as storing your login details if you are a PIRB member.

-- b. _utmc identifies unique visitors vs. returning visitors but expires when you close your browser.
+• _utmc identifies unique visitors vs. returning visitors but expires when you close your browser

-- c. _utmb is used for general visitor tracking and expires after 30 minutes.
+• _utmb is used for general visitor tracking and expires after 30 minutes

 • _utmz tracks source visits (the origin of the visit).
-It expires after six months.
+It expires after six months

 Google may also transfer this information to third parties where required to do so by law, or where such third parties process the information on Google’s behalf.
 Google will not associate your IP address with any other data held by Google.
 For information on how to reject or delete this cookie.
 Please visit https://www.google.com/intl/en/privacypolicy.html for more information.